 Let's start where I often start: definitions.

-Derivatives: according to Wikipedia, a derivative is "financial instrument whose value depends on underlying variables."
+Derivatives: according to Wikipedia, a derivative is "a financial instrument whose value depends on underlying variables."
 Um, not very helpful, but let's read on...a derivative "is essentially a contract whose payoff depends on the behavior of a benchmark."
 O...K....maybe we can find another definition.

 Let's try Investopedia - that sounds pretty wonkish.